 The NonProfit Board Answer Book: A Practical Guide for Board Members and Chief Executives, BoardSource at 75 (2d ed.
 2007).
 Supporting materials should present high-level information that facilitates discussion.
+Governors can help enforce the focus on strategic matters by asking themselves and each other what the role of the Board ought to be with respect to each agenda item.
+What unique perspective does the Board bring to a particular item?
 During Board meetings, the President should be prepared to redirect discussion that impedes management function and discretion.